hilbix/mc/README.md

   - `~/bukkit/plugins/PluginMetrics/config.yml`
 - Dynmap is not properly configured:
   - `~/bukkit/plugins/dynmap/`
-- You probably want to configure Putty/ssh such, that you can connect to Bukkit via a tunnel.
+- You probably want to configure Putty/ssh such, that you can connect to Spigot via a tunnel.
 - You probably want to protect port 25565 against connections from unauthenticated users.

 You currently have to do this as usual on your own, sorry, no support here for this yet.